chroju/parade/README.md

 ### del

 Delete key and value.
-Use `--force` flag if you want to force deletion.
+Use `--force` flag if you want to skip the confirmation prompt.

 ```
 $ parade del /service1/dev/key4